ccBackEnd/onlyoffice-ccdms/README.md

 5. Compile packages in the `repo` and `share` directories:
     ```bash
-    cd onlyoffice-alfresco/
+    cd onlyoffice-CostaCloud/
     mvn clean install
     ```

-Another way to build ONLYOFFICE Alfresco module package is using docker-compose file.
+Another way to build ONLYOFFICE CostaCloud module package is using docker-compose file.

 Use this command from project directory: